ktownmaxi/ktownmaxi/README.md

 - 👋 Hi, I’m @ktownmaxi
 - 👀 I’m interested in python
-- 🌱 I’m currently learning python and HTML
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on coming soon
 - 📫 How to reach me coming soon